-An up-to-date version of the Terms of Reference must be available on the school's website at all times.
+An up-to-date version of the Terms of Reference must be always available on the school's website.

 11. Evaluating the work of the council

 The School Advisory Council must undertake an annual evaluation to reflect upon its performance and areas for improvement.